by Melissa Seifried MScPT and Joon Nah BScPT

 What are the types of exercises I will learn in a vestibular rehabilitation program?

-Vestibular rehabilitation exercises can typically be divided into three categories
+Vestibular rehabilitation exercises allow for central brain compensation to occur, which realigns the function of your vestibular system’s impairments.
+This compensation can typically be divided into three categories

 Gaze Stabilization Exercises

-Gaze stabilization exercises are used to improve visual acuity during head movements.
-These exercises are recommended for patients who report that their visual world appears to wiggle or move when reading or when trying to identify objects in the environment.
-A very common exercise to promote gaze stability involves fixating on an object while the patient repeatedly moves their head back-and-forth or up-and-down for several minutes.
+Gaze stabilization exercises are used to improve visual acuity and steadiness during head movements.
+These exercises are recommended for patients who report that their visual world appears to wiggle, shake, shift, or move when reading, walking, changing position, or when trying to identify objects in the environment.
+A very common exercise to promote gaze stability involves working on your VOR (vestibular-ocular reflex) by fixating on an object while you repeatedly moves your head back-and-forth or up-and-down for several minutes.

 Balance Training Exercises

-Balance training exercises are used to improve steadiness so patients can more successfully participate in activities of daily living, work and leisure or physical activities.
+Balance training exercises are a staple of vestibular rehabilitation and used to improve steadiness so patients can more successfully participate in activities of daily living, work and leisure or physical activities.
 After assessing several measures of your balance, your physiotherapist will provide you with exercises that are moderately challenging but safe enough so you do not fall while performing them.
-Ultimately, these balance exercises should help improve your ability to walk outside on uneven ground or navigate your environment in the dark.
+Ultimately, these balance exercises should help improve your ability to walk outside, on uneven ground, or navigate your environment in the dark.
 A comprehensive balance training program should help improve your ability to sit, stand, walk, turn, bend over, and reach while maintaining your balance.
-It is our goal to help you get back to as many of your desired activities as possible, including running or sports.
+It is the goal of vestibular physiotherapy to help you get back to as many of your desired activities as possible, including running or sports.

-It is important to understand that no two exercise programs are exactly alike.
-Your exercise program should be developed by a physiotherapist who has identified your specific needs.
+As stressed earlier, no two vestibular rehabilitation exercise programs are exactly alike.
+Your exercise program should be developed by a vestibular physiotherapist who has identified your specific impairments and the challenges and limitations based on your lifestyle, occupation and roles. .
 If you have tried some exercises you found online and didn’t notice any change, the exercises may not have been appropriate for you specifically!

 I think I may have BPPV?
 Should I try vestibular rehabilitation?

 Benign Paroxysmal Positional Vertigo (BPPV) is a common cause of vertigo.
 It is important that you are appropriately assessed in order to be diagnosed with this condition.
-Your vestibular physiotherapist is trained to assess your inner ears with positional testing which puts your head in different positions to try and elicit the sensation of vertigo.
+Your vestibular physiotherapist is trained to assess your inner ear organs with positional testing which puts your head in different angles to try reproduce your vertigo while carefully noting the related nystagmus or patterns of eye reflexes.
 Repositioning maneuvers are then used to treat the specific type of BPPV that has been identified.
 For more information on this, click on the link above.

 After BPPV has been successfully treated with repositioning maneuvers, some individuals will continue to report more generalized dizziness or imbalance that persists over time.
 In these cases, the prescription of habituation exercise and/or balance training may be appropriate.